ministryofjustice/moj-s3-virus-scan/README.md

 the docker environment settings into the currently running shell.

 ```
 # Start up Minikube.
-See 'minikude help' for more help.
+See 'minikube help' for more help.
 minikube start

 # Import Minikube's Docker environment into the current shell.
 This only